resilient-http/resilient.js/README.md

 })
 ```

-See also the `setHttpClient()` method for custom request proxy forward, also useful for testing with stubs/fakes
+See also the `useHttpClient()` method for custom request proxy forward, also useful for testing with stubs/fakes

 ### resilient#unmock()